InfinitumForm/serbian-transliteration/readme.txt

 * Improved JavaScript code
 * Improved search functionality

-= 1.2.8 =
-* **MAJOR UPDATE:** You need to review and edit your settings
-* Added simple diacritical check for the search fnctionality
-* Added RSS feed transliteration
-* Added advanced widgets transliteration
-* Fixed problems with special custom widgets
-* Prepared basis for further developments and improvements

-= 1.2.7 =
-* Expanded metadata transliteration
-* Fixed PHP error Undefined property
-* Improved plugin for the WordPress version 5.6

-= 1.2.6 =
-* MAJOR UPDATE: You need to review and edit your settings
-* Added SEO settings
-* Added First visit mode
-* Added alternet links control for the search engines
-* Fixed cookie control

-= 1.2.5 =
-* Added Ukrainian language by request

-= 1.2.4 =
-* MAJOR UPDATE: Added special support for themes and plugins
-* Added support for the "Themify" theme
-* Added support for the Revolution Slider
-* Only WooCommerce mode is deprecated because of filter options and may be removed in a future version
-* Woocommerce support is moved inside new plugins support
-* Optimization: Plugin and theme support is only activated if there is an active plugin or a theme defined in advance

 == Frequently Asked Questions ==

 = What is Romanization or Latinisation? = **Romanisation or Latinisation**, in linguistics, is the conversion of writing from a different writing system to the Roman (Latin) script, or a system for doing so.
 Methods of romanization include transliteration, for representing written text, and transcription, for representing the spoken word, and combinations of both.

 = Which Romanization does this plugin support? =
 This plugin supports several world letters written in Cyrillic and enables their Romanization

 * Romanization of Serbian what include Bosnian and Montenegrin